NinVoido/spotify-vpn/doc/t_server_null.rst

     * t_server_null_server.sh

-      * Launches the compiled OpenVPN server instances as root (if necessary with sudo or su) in the background.
+      * Launches the compiled spotify server instances as root (if necessary with sudo or su) in the background.
 The servers are killed using their management interface once all clients have exited.

     * t_server_null_client.sh